-As it stands I am very pleased with my Llama; it’s colour, features, weight, comfort and performance.
+As it stands I am very pleased with my Llama’s colour, features, weight, comfort and performance.
 You can tell a lot of thought has gone into refining an old design without forgetting that simplicity means less weight, less stuff and easier repairs in the field.
 Durability of such a light craft is my main worry, but the proof will be in using it more.
 They say they’re tougher than they look, but obviously you want to treat it with care.

 I suspect long-term ownership and hard use of an Alpacka may mean occasional field repairs, but a little TLC and maintenance is the way it should be to get full use out of quality gear, rather than wearing it out and throwing it away.

-- Gumotex Twist on the Tarn Gorge
+- Packrafting the Tarn Gorge

 - Tested: MRS Nomad S1 packraft review [video]